qrvey/partner-portal/docs/ui-docs/dataviews/chart-builder.md

 <div style="text-align: justify">

-Chart Builder is how you build custom visualizations on top of your data so you can quickly see what matters most to you and spot trends that you might have otherwise missed.
-In this article, we’ll walk you through the process of creating a custom chart.
+The Chart Builder is used to build custom visualizations on top of your data, so you can quickly see what matters most to you, and spot trends that you might have otherwise missed.
+In this article, we will walk you through the process of creating a custom chart.

 ## Creating a Chart
 Inside your application, navigate to **Data**, select the form or dataset you’d like to analyze, then choose the **Analyze** tab, followed by the **Custom View.**